nbkm8y5/Tester-Site/ProductBacklog.md

 ## 1. User Stories - representing new functionality

+    TEST OUT HTTP AUTHENTICATION
+    TEST OUT SESSIONS
+    TEST OUT MCRYPT
+    TEST OUT MHASH
+    TEST OUT PARAMETERIZED STATEMENTS
+    ADD A LOOPED VIDEO TO THE BACKGROUND  AND IMPLEMENT A LOADER WITH IT

 ## 2. Bugs – representing work to address a defect
       No known bugs.